simoami/mimik/README.md

     --test-strategy <name>      "test" runs different tests in parallel. "browser" runs the same test in mutiple browsers [test]
-    --reporters <names>         comma-delimited report <names> to enable. available options: junit,html --report-path <path>        path for the generated reports --rerun <path>              path to generate a list of failed features or rerun features from a previously generated file --debug                     enable debug logging
+    --reporters <names>         comma-delimited report <names> to enable. available options: junit,html --report-path <path>        path for the generated reports --rerun <path>              path to generate a list of failed features or rerun features from an previously generated file
+    --debug                     enable debug logging
     --log <path>                path including file name to create a file log
 ```